 directory provides space for services requiring a single tree for

 read-only data, writable data and scripts.
-The /srv
+The /srv has no specific

 subdirectory structure and is a free namespace, something that is often